lpatruno/sagemaker-course/README.md

 If you'd like to learn more about the course, [check out this webinar](https://twimlai.com/sagemaker?utm_source=ml_in_production_webinar&utm_medium=affiliate_course&utm_campaign=sagemaker_course_202008) I recorded with Sam Charrington of the TWiML podcast.

+## What version of the SageMaker Python SDK does this course use?

+The notebooks in this repository rely extensively on the official [SageMaker Python SDK](https://sagemaker.readthedocs.io/en/stable/) to interact with SageMaker.
+These notebook were originally written and released using version 1.x of the SDK.

+[Version 2.x](https://sagemaker.readthedocs.io/en/stable/v2.html) of the SageMaker Python SDK was [released on August 4th, 2020](https://pypi.org/project/sagemaker/#history).
+At this point the notebooks were ported to v2 of the SDK.

+Version 1.x of the SDK is **no longer supported** by this course.
+If you're running the v1.x notebooks, you should upgrade to v2.x.

+### Upgrading from Version 1.x to Version 2.x

+To upgrade to version 2.x:

+1. Install the latest version of the SageMaker SDK by running `pip install --upgrade sagemaker`.
+If you are executing this pip install command in a notebook, make sure to restart your kernel.
+2. Pull the latest version of this repository.

 ## Notebooks

 * [Ch.
 2 Setting Up SageMaker Studio](https://github.com/lpatruno/sagemaker-course/blob/master/notebooks/ch02_setup.ipynb) - In this chapter we set up the SageMaker Studio development environment and interact with Studio's visual interface.
 This notebook installs additional depenencies.